andwn/cave-story-md/doc/VRAM.md

 #### TILE_EXTRA2INDEX
 Space for 64 tiles between PLAN_A and the sprite list/hscroll table.
-- 16 tiles to display damage (numbers like '-127') for up to 4 objects at once
+- 16 tiles to display float text (numbers like '-127') for up to 4 objects at once
 - 28 tiles for smoke animation
 - 9 tiles for the blue window border/skin
 - 7 tiles for the AIR display (during hell, replaced by timer)